Two-Level Distributed Interference Management for Large-Scale HAPS-Empowered vHetNets: Abstract

 \section{Abstract}

-Next-generation wireless networks (xG) must provide ubiquitous connectivity while enhancing user experience in both densely populated urban areas and rural regions.
-To achieve this, a disruptive network architecture is essential, and high altitude platform stations (HAPS) offer a promising solution.
-By integrating HAPS with terrestrial networks, we can create HAPS-empowered vertical heterogeneous networks (vHetNets), which significantly improve coverage and capacity, as well as support emerging use cases.
-In HAPS-empowered vHetNets, different tiers can share the same spectrum, forming harmonized spectrum vHetNets that enhance spectral efficiency (SE).
-However, we face two major challenges: i) co-channel interference in harmonized spectrum vHetNets, and ii) the large-scale nature of the network.
-To address the first challenge, we adopt a cell-free approach as the underlying network architecture for the HAPS-empowered vHetNet.
-In this approach, base stations use beamforming to direct high-gain, narrow beams toward users, which helps mitigate interference.
-However, this creates a nonconvex and high-dimensional optimization problem, which highlights the second challenge of dealing with a large-scale network.
-Consequently, centralized solutions become impractical due to the computational and communication overhead involved.
-The standard two-block alternating direction method of multipliers (ADMM) is one option, but nonconvex constraints can hinder its convergence.
-As an alternative, we have developed a two-level distributed proportional fairness beamforming weight design (PFBWD) algorithm.
-This algorithm uses a combination of the augmented Lagrangian method (ALM) and a three-block ADMM framework.
-The proposed method effectively tackles nonconvexity, reduces complexity, and enables scalable, distributed optimization with guaranteed convergence.
+High altitude platform stations (HAPS) offer a promising solution for achieving ubiquitous connectivity in next-generation wireless networks (xG).
+Integrating HAPS with terrestrial networks, creating HAPS-empowered vertical heterogeneous networks (vHetNets), significantly improves coverage and capacity and supports emerging novel use cases.
+In HAPS-empowered vHetNets, HAPS and terrestrial network tiers can share the same spectrum, forming harmonized spectrum vHetNets that enhance spectral efficiency (SE).
+However, harmonized spectrum vHetNets face major challenges, including severe co-channel interference and scalability in large-scale deployments.
+To address the first challenge, we adopt a cell-free multiple-input multiple-output (MIMO) network architecture in which users are simultaneously served by multiple base stations using beamforming.
+However, beamforming weight design leads to a nonconvex, high-dimensional optimization problem, highlighting the scalability challenge.
+To address this second challenge, we develop a two-level distributed proportional fairness beamforming weight design (PFBWD) algorithm.
+This algorithm combines the augmented Lagrangian method (ALM) with a three-block ADMM framework.
+Simulation results demonstrate the performance improvements achieved by integrating HAPS with standalone terrestrial networks, as well as the reduced complexity and signaling overhead of the distributed algorithm compared to centralized algorithms.